 Show Them You Belong

 Your statement of purpose should connect your research interests to the school you are applying to.
 You should name professors with parallel interests who you would like to work with and use specific examples of their work to explain why.
-Be explicit about how the school will help you succeed in your research goals.
+Be explicit about how this school will help you succeed in your research goals.
 Is the department known for taking a unique approach or having a strong focus in a particular area?
 Do they have special access to resources that will help you research?
 This paragraph will have to be tailored to each school you apply to.

 Don’t Tell Your Life Story